Socjon/Socjon.github.io/_posts/2018-11-28-missingno.md

 ![temp](/images/msno_post/temp.png)

 If there are patterns that you are unable to spot, due to either obscurity or some other reason, missingno can create a correlation heatmap.
 It will not display any variables that are always full or always empty.
 “Entries marked <1 or >-1 are have a correlation that is close to being exactingly negative or positive, but is still not quite perfectly so (Bilogur).
 This can point you towards some steps you can take to recreate the data or drop columns altogether.
-Take a look at their README for a good primer.
+Take a look at their [README](https://github.com/ResidentMario/missingno)  for a good primer.

 ![sure](/images/msno_post/sure.png)

 Going forward with `missingno` there are other things in our data that may be good to know before we set out.
 Some patterns are hard to check, specifically when it comes to modeling geographic data.
 The next few visualizations rely on `geoplot` and `geopandas` libraries.
-If you are a unfamiliar with these libraries or want to brush up, check them out.
+If you are a unfamiliar with these libraries or want to brush up, check [them](https://github.com/ResidentMario/geoplot) [put](http://geopandas.org/).

 Missingno can help plot your data as “a set of minimum-enclosure convex hulls”.
-A convex closure of a set X of points in the Euclidean plane or in a Euclidean space is the smallest convex set that contains X. For instance, when X is a bounded subset of the plane, the convex hull may be visualized as the shape enclosed by a rubber band stretched around X (Wiki)The following uses a sample of the NYPD Motor Vehicle Collisions Dataset dataset.
+A convex closure of a set X of points in the Euclidean plane or in a Euclidean space is the smallest convex set that contains X. For instance, when X is a bounded subset of the plane, the convex hull may be visualized as the shape enclosed by a rubber band stretched around X.(Wiki) The following uses a sample of the NYPD Motor Vehicle Collisions Dataset dataset.
 When latitude and longitude is paired with another geographic subset of data, zip codes, `missinggo` maps the values.
 The color gradient makes it easy to see if there is a physical area that has more missing data than other locations.

 ![frommissingno](/images/msno_post/msno_convex_hulls.png)

 As you can see, with enough points you can reflect the geological area being mapped.
-Compare with the image of Manhattan below.
+Compare with the image of Manhattan below, courtesy of NOAA.

 ![ThanksNOAA](/images/msno_post/NPCC500year_floodProj_large.jpg)